btcpayserver/btcpayserver-doc/docs/ManualDeploymentExtended.md

 ~$ lncli unlock
 ```

-If RTL is installed it may have stopped when lnd disappeared so it will also need to be restarted.
+If `Ride The Lightning (RTL)` is installed, see next section, it may have stopped when lnd disappeared so it will also need to be restarted.

 ```bash
 ~$ sudo systemctl start rtl